Gareth Pugh: Career

-Kylie Minogue has used many of Pugh's designs over the recent years, most famously in her Showgirl - The Greatest Hits Tour and Showgirl - The Homecoming Tour.
+Kylie Minogue has used many of Pugh's designs over the past few years, most famously in her Showgirl - The Greatest Hits Tour and Showgirl - The Homecoming Tour.
 Róisín Murphy recently appeared flamboyantly sporting one of Pugh's distinctive outfits in the videoclip promoting her 2007 album Overpowered, and on the cover of her single "Let Me Know", and on other occasions.
 Minogue has been seen wearing the same dress in her 2008 video for her single "In My Arms".
 Beyoncé wore Pugh at the MTV Europe Awards in 2008, and for her "Diva" video.
-Singer Lady Gaga wore a jacket designed by Pugh at the Wango Tango concert in 2009, another piece on X Factor and most recently to her ARTPOP premier at ArtRave.
+Singer Lady Gaga wore a jacket designed by Pugh at the Wango Tango concert in 2009, another piece on X Factor, and most recently to her ARTPOP premiere at ArtRave.
 Ashlee Simpson wore a leather and clear plastic striped Gareth Pugh dress in her video "Outta My Head."
-British pop music duo Pet Shop Boys wore Gareth Pugh outfits at their iconic performance at the 2012 Summer Olympics, with a reinterpreted design inspired from their post-modern look during their 1993 Very era.
+British pop music duo Pet Shop Boys wore Gareth Pugh outfits at their iconic performance at the 2012 Summer Olympics, with a reinterpreted design inspired by their post-modern look during their 1993 Very era.

-Pugh was awarded the prestigious ANDAM Fashion Award in 2008.

-In 2010, Gareth Pugh has opened his first boutique in Hong Kong.
+In 2010, Gareth Pugh opened his first boutique in Hong Kong.

 Pugh was mentioned in a song by Kazaky, a Ukrainian dance music group.

-In 2014, the fashion journalist and stylist Katie Grand was invited by the Fashion Museum, Bath, to select an outfit to represent that year in their Dress of the Year collection.
+In 2014, fashion journalist and stylist Katie Grand was invited by the Fashion Museum, Bath, to select an outfit to represent that year in their Dress of the Year collection.
 She chose one of Gareth Pugh's ensembles, a wrapped outfit in calico and plastic sheeting.
+Later in spring-summer LFW of 2019, the Virgin Voyages revealed the collection designed by Pugh for the group.